Francis Anthony: "Aurum Potabile"

 He commenced a medical practice in London without a Licence from the college of Physicians, and after six months was called before the president of the college of Physicians.
 He was interdicted practice; for disregarding this injunction, he was fined five pounds and committed to prison, whence he was released by a warrant of the lord chief justice.
 The college however got him recommitted and Anthony submitted.
 Being again prosecuted for the same offence and refusing to pay a heavy fine, he was kept in prison eight months until released on petition of his wife on the grounds of poverty in 1602.
 But he continued to practise in defiance of the college and further proceedings were threatened but not carried out, probably because Anthony had powerful friends in court.

 His practice consisted chiefly, if not entirely, in the prescription and sale of a secret remedy called "Aurum Potabile", which means "Drinkable Gold" in Latin, from which he derived a considerable fortune.

 Family

 Francis married Susan Howe.
-He died 26 May 1623, Leaving two sons, John and Charles.
+He left a will dated 25 May 1623 and died 26 May 1623, leaving behind three sons and two daughters, including John and Charles.

-John became a Physician in London and Charles practised at Bedford.
+John became a Physician in London and Charles practiced at Bedford.
+Francis' oldest son, Francis, died shortly after his own father, with his will being dated 18 Aug 1623 and probated later that same year.
 According to the writer of the Biographia Britanica (1747 i 169) who professed to have derived his information from family manuscripts, Anthony was a man of high character and very generous to the poor.